Early Total Cervix Occlusion (ETCO)

 Measures at the end of pregnancy

-For surgical opening of the scar we generally cut the portio scar with scissors (fig. 12) under local anesthesia or under peridural anesthesia (if this has been wanted for the labor).
-An ultrasonic examination of the cervix prior to the surgery is recommended for exploration of the given anatomical proportions.
-Then – in order to dilatate – we penetrate the loose cervical tissue in the assumed direction of the cervical canal with the finger to a depth of about 1–2 cm (fig. 13).
+Then – in order to dilatate – we penetrate the loose cervical tissue in the assumed direction of the cervical canal with the finger to a depth of about 1–2 cm (fig. 11).

 Introduction of the finger